andd24/code-challenge/README.md

 ## Your Tasks

 1. The business requires statements in HTML - in addition to their current text output.
 The desired HTML output is shown below.
-Please implement `npm run html-statement` that returns this output. ##20 mins
+Please implement `npm run html-statement` that returns this output.
 2. The business wants to change the movie classifications.
 They may, for example, wish to remove "Children's" or add a new classification called "SciFi".
 Then again, they may simply wish to change the algorithms for calculating frequent renter points. **In other words, the classification / pricing / points system needs to be more flexible.** (This task is intentionally open-ended.)

 ### HTML Output for Task #1